jitsi/lib-jitsi-meet/doc/API.md

 exposes additional ```"gum"``` property, which is an object with following properties:
  - error - original GUM error
  - constraints - GUM constraints object used for the call
- - devices - array of devices requested in GUM call (possible values - "audio", "video", "screen", "desktop")
+ - devices - array of devices requested in GUM call (possible values - "audio", "video", "screen", "desktop", "audiooutput")

 Getting Started
 ==============